retif/pipewire-py/README.md

 ## Overview

-Pipewire-py is a project created to generate python bindings for libpipewire-0.3 C library.
+Pipewire-py is a project created to generate python bindings for [libpipewire](https://gitlab.freedesktop.org/pipewire/pipewire) C library.

-It is using [pcpp](https://pypi.org/project/pcpp/), [pycparserext](https://pypi.org/project/pycparserext/) and [cffi](https://pypi.org/project/cffi/) to preprocess, parse C headers and provice python binding.
+It is using [pcpp](https://pypi.org/project/pcpp/), [pycparserext](https://pypi.org/project/pycparserext/) and [cffi](https://pypi.org/project/cffi/) to preprocess, parse C headers and provide python binding.

 ## OS package dependency:
 needs to be installed by hand